 One of the biggest flaws in humans collecting data is unconscious biases which could affect the overall prediction you're trying to make.
 Before you try to use machine learning to make predictions with your data, peer review your findings and discuss your thought process behind collecting data.

 AI is only as powerful as you allow it to be.
 To truly be successful, you need accurate data to make accurate predictions.
-You can’t be Confucius if your data is wrong.
+You can’t be Confucius if your data is inaccurate.

 The value of predictions is limitless.
 Smarter business decisions are made every day using AI technology, creating a competitive edge for those who prioritize data collection.
 Now business users can predict customer churn, credit card fraud, labor costs, demand, daily foot traffic—oh you’re still reading—maintenance, competitor analysis, financial risks, etc. using historical data.